 The specific gravities on two commercial underglazes might shock you

 AMACO and Crysanthos.
 1.26 (67.5% water) and 1.22 (68% water).
-It is possible they might be thinking that you want to be able to apply these in a thinner layer to get some transparency.
-However, generally you likely want to be able to make a brush stroke and have it cover well without having to go over it a second or third time.
+It is likely they are prioritizing paintability at the cost of needing more coats (and more time to dry and apply them).
+However better coverage than this (and therefore fewer coats) is doable.
+For detail work, especially with black, getting good coverage with one stroke is essential.
 Strangely, the Crysanthos, although having a lower specific gravity is more viscous and goes on thicker.
 But really, these products are mostly water.
 If you make your own underglaze colors (by adding stain powders to a base) you would be able to mix them to have double the amount of powder that these have (per liquid volume unit) and with the right amount of gum they would paint on much better.
-Plus it would need less gum and would dry more permeable and the clear overglaze would cover without pinholes and bare spots.
+Plus less gum would be required and the layers would dry more permeable and the clear overglaze would cover without pinholes and bare spots.

 Underglaze resisted coverage of dipping glaze yet heals during firing